Kawamoto, Shimane: Climate

 Kawamoto has a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and cool winters.
 Precipitation is abundant throughout the year.
 The average annual temperature in Kawamoto is 13.8 C. The average annual rainfall is 1924.1 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 25.7 C, and lowest in January, at around 2.7 C. The highest temperature ever recorded in Kawamoto was 37.9 C on 6 August 2021; the coldest temperature ever recorded was -10.1 C on 28 February 1981.

 Demographics

-Per Japanese census data, the population of Kawamoto in 2020 is 3,248 people.
+Per Japanese census data, the population of Kawamoto in 2020 was 3,248 people.
 Kawamoto has been conducting censuses since 1960.

+History

+The area of Kawamoto was part of ancient Iwami Province.
+During the Edo Period, the area was tenryō territory under the direction control of the Tokugawa shogunate due to its proximity to the Iwami Ginzan Silver Mine.
+After the Meiji restoration, the village of Kawamoto was established within Ōchi District, Shimane on April 1, 1889 with the creation of the modern municipalities system.
+Kawamoto was raised to town status on April 1, 1927.